 There is no pre-determined theme for the conference.
 Instead, we encourage people to apply to organise thematic streams which attract responses from across disciplines.
 Stream proposals form the basis of our call for papers, and as such, are at the heart of the academic tone and content of each year’s conference.

-We welcome submissions that seek to stimulate a range of cross-disciplinary responses.
-Our definition of critical thought is not prescriptive and the conference as a whole should reflect the state of contemporary critical thought.
+We welcome submissions that seek to stimulate a range of cross disciplinary responses.
+Our definition of critical thought is not prescriptive, however we encourage proposals which seek to identify a problematic that is non-specialist in the sense that it would be open to interdisciplinary engagement.
 Previous streams have been on diverse topics such as: New Materialisms; Dissenting Methods; Transdisciplinary Law and Culture; Radical Transfeminism; The Politics and Practice of “Just Making Things”; Re-thinking Political Violence; Memory and Law; Eating as Encounter; Legacies of the Immaterial in the Arts and Practice.
-A full list of past streams, panels, and papers can be found on the past conferences pages.
+A full list of past streams, panels, and papers can be found on our website: londoncritical.org.

-LCCT 2016 is hosted and supported by the Birkbeck Law Department, University of London.
+LCCT 2016 is hosted and supported by the London South Bank University, School of Law and Social Sciences.

-The deadline for submissions is 1 December 2015.
+The deadline for submissions is the 9th January 2017.
 Proposals should not exceed 500 words and should be sent to firstname.lastname@example.org.

-This year at the conference we will be launching the first issue of the London Journal in Critical Thought, associated with the LCCT.
-This open access publication is intended to provide an alternative to standard academic publishing, representing the dynamic, emergent and interacting nature of the conversations and themes of the conference, rather than isolated pieces.
-More information on the journal, and the selection and editorial process involved, can be found on the journal pages.
+Streams organisers will have the opportunity to submit a version of their proceedings for consideration for publication in the London Journal of Critical Thought (LJCT).
+This open access publication is intended to provide an alternative to standard academic publishing.
+Stream organisers are encouraged to collate a short article that reflect the dynamic, emergent and interacting nature of the conversations and themes of the conference, rather than isolated pieces.
+The best indicator of what we will be looking for is our first issue which can be found at londoncritical.org/journal, along with more information on the journal and the selection and editorial process involved.